mansellrace/elvox_test/components/README.md

-Comelit Intercom component
+Elvox Intercom component
 ===================

-The ``comelit_intercom`` allows you to easily interface the esphome-comelit project on esphome and home assistant
+The ``elvox_intercom`` allows you to easily interface the esphome-elvox project on esphome and home assistant

 Basic esphome configuration entry:

     external_components:
-      - source: github://mansellrace/comelit-esphome
+      - source: github://mansellrace/elvox-esphome

-    comelit_intercom:
+    elvox_intercom:

 Example of a configuration entry, which generates a binary_sensor entity that goes to on when receiving a call to internal intercom 10, and a button entity that when pressed sends the command to open external door